amr0ny/ref_service/README.md

 6. Finally, you got it.

 NOTICE: In case you rebuild your postgres container, all the data will be lost,
-        if this contradicts your expectations, you can add next ine to postgres container in docker-compose.yml:
+        if this contradicts your expectations, you can add next line to postgres container in docker-compose.yml:
    ```yaml
    volumes:
      - $HOME/postgresql/data:/var/lib/postgresql/data